Blade (character): The Nightstalkers

 In later years, Blade, along with King and Drake, became a frequent ally of the sorcerer Doctor Strange, and the three assisted Strange in battles with Dracula and the Darkholders and assisted in the casting of the Montesi Formula which, for a time, destroyed all vampires on Earth.
 Blade, King, and Drake then formed the private detective agency Borderline Investigations, Inc. to combat supernatural threats.
-Alongside Doctor Strange, the three detectives battled the Darkholders again.
+Alongside Strange, the three detectives battled the Darkholders again.
 Blade also rescued his close friend Safron Caulder from the Darkholders.

 The agency discontinued after Drake left and Blade was committed to a psychiatric hospital following a battle with a temporarily resurrected Dracula.
 Doctor Strange later arranged the release of Blade so that he could join Drake and King in reforming Borderline Investigations, Inc. as the Nightstalkers.
 Blade, King, and Drake were hired by Lilith the Mother of All Demons to kill the second Ghost Rider and the non-infernally powered John Blaze.
 The three Nightstalkers battled Meatmarket.
 The Nightstalkers then teamed with the Ghost Rider, Blaze, Morbius, Doctor Strange, and the Darkhold Redeemers to battle Lilith and her Lilin.
 The Nightstalkers also battled other threats, such as HYDRA's DOA.

 Upon the eventual weakening of the Montesi Formula and the return of vampires, Blade encountered and staked a former ally, the now-vampiric Taj Nital, and survived a battle with the first Lord of Vampires, Varnae, in which Drake and King appeared to have been killed.